 Four Thieves Vinegar: Myths & History

 When the plague ravaged the city of Marseilles in the seventeenth century, it is said that a fortunate lot of grave robbers and thieves escaped what would have been inevitable illness and subsequent death by covering their bodies and dousing their face masks in an herbal vinegar with strong antibacterial and antiviral properties.
 Initially, as French folklore tells it, no one quite worried about the grave robbers and thieves who stole into the houses of Marseilles under the cloak of moonless nights to rob victims of the Black Death as, the townspeople assumed, the plague would inevitably infect and kill the thieves, too.
 But it didn’t.

 The thieves continued to assail the homes and graves of the dead with impunity until they were finally caught in the middle of their act, tried and set to be burned at the stake.
 Astonished by the thieves’ immunity and seemingly indifferent attitude toward the plague that devastated the community so severely, the judges offered the thieves a bargain: in exchange for releasing the cause of their immunity, the thieves would be hanged instead of burned at the stake – a less brutal and more quick end.
 The thieves acquiesced and surrendered the recipe for their elixir, and the legend has continued to grow since then.

-Modern herbalist usually use only a handful of herbs: rosemary, sage, lavender, thyme and mint usually make an appearance.
+Modern herbalists usually use only a handful of herbs: rosemary, sage, lavender, thyme, and mint usually make an appearance.
 Every herbalist and avid keeper of herbs should have his or her own version, and below is mine.
 Be inventive with your garden herbs.

 Four Thieves Vinegar: Ancient Remedy, Modern Uses